djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 #### Validators

 The mechanics and responsibilities of validators are not specified in this EIP because they rely upon network transactions to the contract at `CASPER_ADDR` rather than on protocol level implementation and changes.
-See the [Casper Implementation Guide](https://github.com/ethereum/casper/blob/master/IMPLEMENTATION.md) for validator details.
+See the [Validator Implementation Guide](https://github.com/ethereum/casper/blob/master/VALIDATOR_GUIDE.md) for validator details.

 #### SIGHASHER_CODE